 While it’s possible to cook a variety of foods in the air fryer, my goal was to make something that’s normally cooked in oil, by deep frying and have it taste really good!

-I’m happy to report that my Air Fryer Gluten-Free Lemon Fried Chicken was not only really good — it was delicious!
+I’m happy to report that my Air Fryer Fried Chicken is not only really good — it’s delicious!

 When I hit “start” on the screen, I wondered if the chicken would actually look and taste fried.

 Honestly, I was a bit surprised when I saw how crispy the “crust” became.
 And even more so when I cut into the chicken to find it very juicy — super succulent, in fact.

 Air Fryer Fried Chicken Recipe Substitutions